slamora/brackets-wiki/Testing-Pritam's-Linux-build.md

 </tr>
 </table>

 {1} I have copied test folder to the executable's folder and that enabled "Run Tests".
 But when I click on it and go to the test window nothing happened there.
 The tests don't run.
 Maybe I'm missing something.
+[Randy: see {2}]
+{2} I opened [issue #4](https://github.com/pritambaral/brackets/issues/4) about enabling Unit Test window.
+See note at bottom about a way to hack around it for now.

 Use [pritambaral/brackets/issues](https://github.com/pritambaral/brackets/issues) for logging issues.